SkeltonThatcher/aws-terraform-rancher-single-node-ha-existing-vpc/README.md

 * SSL enabled elastic load balancer + listeners
 * Launch configuration + fixed Multi-AZ auto-scaling group of x1 instance for the Rancher server
 * Launch configuration + fixed Multi-AZ auto-scaling group of a specified EC2 instance amount for the Rancher hosts
-* EC2 IAM policy role for the Rancher server & hosts, granting full access to EC2, S3, Route 53, SNS & Cloudwatch
+* EC2 IAM policy role for the Rancher server & hosts, granting full access to EC2, S3, EFS, Route 53, SNS & Cloudwatch
 * RancherOS EC2 instance with active Docker running a password protected deployment of Rancher server
 * RancherOS EC2 instances with active Docker as Rancher hosts
 * Route 53 DNS alias record for the ELB